Agora-wireless/Agora/README.md

 After this step, the two log files will be generated automatically, which contains physical layer statistics of the configured transmission frame-by-frame.

+## HDF5 files analysis using MATLAB Scripts
+In this section, we provide some examples for using MATLAB scripts to analyze and plot PHY data in HDF5 files.

 ## Acknowledgment
 This work was supported by Cisco, Intel, NSF grants CNS-2148132, CNS-2211618, CNS-1955075, and DOD: Army Research Laboratory grant W911NF-19-2-0269.